umhau/umhau.github.io/_posts/2021-8-24-cheap-power.md

 I like this the best: it's reliable, produces a lot of power, cheap to set up,and cheap to run.
 A premade all-in-one is going to run $10k or more, so this is DIY all the way!
 Ouch.

 However, used vegetable oil can be found for free, and with the right mechanical arrangement this can be a dirt-cheap energy supply.
-Looks like the machines can use something like half a gallon of diesel an hour on low power; so if I run the generator on idle constantly, a week's fuel requirement would be:
+Looks like a [4-cylinder motor](http://www.centralmainediesel.com/order/Kohler-Diesel-DC-Generator.asp?page=Kohler_Diesel_DC) can use something like a third of a gallon of diesel an hour; I assume veggie oil is less efficient.
+If biofuel consumption is closer to 0.5 gallons per hour, then if I run the generator on idle constantly, a week's fuel requirement would be:

     0.5 gallons per hour * 24 hours * 7 days = 84 Gallons per week
     84 gallons per week * 4 = 336 gallons per month